CDC replication

 wal_sender_timeout

-Polytomic requires a replication slot for each bulk sync; the same slot will be used for all tables synced as part of that bulk sync configuration.
+Polytomic requires a replication slot for each bulk sync (you will be setting up one sync per database, unless you want different sync schedules for the same database).
+The same slot will be used for all tables synced as part of that bulk sync configuration.
 The total number of replication slots is set using themax_replication_slots

 -